provider image

 What are the treatments for myasthenia gravis?

-Treatment of MG may includes three different approaches:
+Treatment of myasthenia gravis includes these three approaches:

-1. Medications to slow down the breakdown of ACh in the area between muscles and nerves (anticholinesterases)
+1. Cholinesterase inhibitors: Medications called cholinesterase inhibitors are used to slow down the breakdown of ACh in the area between muscles and nerves.

-2. Medications to stop the immune system attack on the body (immunosuppressants)
+2. Immunosuppressants: Medications called immunosuppressants are used to stop the immune system’s attack on the body.

-3. Surgery to remove the thymus gland (thymectomy
+3. Thymectomy: Thymectomy is a surgery to remove the thymus gland.

-Treatment guidelines from a group of international experts were last updated in 2020.
+A group of international experts last updated treatment guidelines in 2020.
 The treatment that’s right for you depends on your age, other medical issues, and response to therapies.

 Treatments may include:

-• Pyridostigmine: An anticholinesterase that slows breakdown of ACh.
+• Pyridostigmine: An anticholinesterase called pyridostigmine slows breakdown of ACh.
 This is the first-choice medication for most people.

-• Steroids: These turn off overactive parts of the immune system quickly.
-Prednisone is a common one.
+• Steroids: Steroids turn off overactive parts of the immune system quickly.
+Prednisone is a common steroid.

-• Immunosuppressants: These help control MG without the use of steroids.
+• Immunosuppressants: These help control myasthenia without the use of steroids.
 Azathioprine is one example.

-• Vyvgart: This is a biologic medication that lowers levels of anti-AChR antibodies in the body.
-So it’s an option if you have anti-AChR antibodies.
+• Vyvgart: Vyvgart is a biologic medication that lowers levels of anti-AChR antibodies in the body.
+So, it’s an option if you have anti-AChR antibodies.

 In life-threatening or severe cases that don’t respond to other therapies, options include:

-Recent guidelines recommend thymectomy early on for people ages 18 to 50 who make anti-AchR antibodies.
+Guidelines recommend thymectomy for people ages 18 to 50 who make anti-AchR antibodies.
 Thymectomy might also help people who don’t have good results with other treatments.

-Most people with MG need some kind of medication for many years.
+Most people with myasthenia gravis need some kind of medication for many years.
 Some may need medication for life.
-Duration of therapy depends on how well symptoms respond to treatment.
+How long you’ll need to take medication depends on how well symptoms respond to treatment.

 What makes myasthenia gravis worse?